check out our:

 When I finally got down off the radiator and went out to the hat-check room, I was crying and all.
 I don't know why, but I was.
 I guess it was because I was feeling so damn depressed and lonesome.
 Then, when I went out to the checkroom […] the hat-check girl was very nice. […] I sort of tried to make a date with her. […] She said she was old enough to be my mother and all.
 (20.37)

-Holden consistently ties together the words "depressed" and "lonesome," suggesting that the latter is the primary cause of his sadness.
-Notice how, once again, he tries to reach out to anyone around him, including the hat-check girl, as he earlier did with the cab drivers.
+Holden keeps tying together the words "depressed" and "lonesome," suggesting that being lonely makes him depressed.
+Notice how, once again, he tries to reach out to anyone around him, including the hat-check girl, as he earlier did with the cab drivers?
+But it’s a catch-22, because his depression ends up pushing people away.
+How … depressing.